qyjohn/DDBImportExport/README.md

 {"hash": "CDE", "range": "345", "val_1": "ABCD", "val_2": 1234}]
 ~~~~

+The JSON data must include the primary key of your DynamoDB table.
+In the above-mentioned example, attribute "hash" is the hash key and attribute "range" is the range key.

 We also provide a data generation utility GenerateTestData.py for testing purposes.

 Usage: